 - Paper statement fees: Some brokers will charge you if you request a paper statement rather than an online one.

-- Deposits and withdrawals: While most popular brokers do not charge deposit and withdrawal fees now, you can still find some that will associate a cost with depositing and withdrawing your money. eToro charges a $5 withdrawal fee for requests not made in U.S. dollars.
+- Deposits and withdrawals: While most brokers do not charge deposit and withdrawal fees now, you can still find some that associate a cost with depositing and withdrawing your money. eToro charges a $5 withdrawal fee for requests not made in U.S. dollars.

 - Account closings or transfers: Some brokers will charge you for closing your account or transferring to another brokerage.
 However, this is less common, and most brokers won’t charge for this.

-When signing up to a broker that offers commission-free trading, it is vital you research, understand and consider the other costs associated with trading on the platform as it could impact your profitability without you realizing it.
+When signing up with a broker that offers commission-free trading, it is vital you research, understand and consider the other costs associated with trading on the platform as it could impact your profitability without you realizing it.
 You don’t want to hold a few positions for months without checking your account, for example, only to discover the broker has been charging an inactivity fee and eating away at your profits.

 What Are Maintenance Fees?